 U.S. Plans International Plans

-(In perc entages)
+(In perce entages)

-84 36
+Bonds - domestic to plans 84 36

-8 21
+Equities - domestic to plans 8 21

-8 8
+Equities - international to plans 8 8

-35
+Other - 35

-100 100
+Total 100 100

-U.S. Plans (In perc 84

 On average, the actual return on the U.S. qualified defined pension plans' assets over the long-term (20 years) has exceeded the expected long-term rate of asset return assumption.
-The U.S. qualified defined benefit plans' actual return on assets for the year ended December 31, 2023 was 8.8% versus an expected long-term rate of asset return assumption of 5.5%.
-The expected long-term rate of asset return assumption used to determine 2024 net periodic benefit cost is 5.5% for the U.S. qualified defined benefit plans.
+The U.S. qualified defined benefit plans' actual return on assets for the year ended December 31, 2023 was 8.8% versus an expected long-term rate of asset return assumption used to determine 2024 net periodic benefit cost is 5.5% for the U.S. qualified defined benefit plans.